Applications for the 2023-2024 year are now closed!

 Heart and Stroke

-*In order for a certification to be equivalent to the Canadian Red Cross CPR/AED Level C, the course must have been a minimum of 5 hours in duration, taught by one of the other four national first aid providers (Canadian Ski Patrol, Lifesaving Society, St. John Ambulance, or Heart and Stroke), and covered the following topics:
+*In order for a certification to be equivalent to the Canadian Red Cross Standard First Aid & CPR/AED Level C, the course must have been a minimum of 16 hours in duration, taught by one of the other four national first aid providers (Canadian Ski Patrol, Lifesaving Society, St. John Ambulance, or Heart and Stroke), and covering topics listed on the Canadian Red Cross website